5 Halcyon Days

 Quick on the uptake, bold as the brass tableware I had laid for him, I said ‘Mazel tov, Professor, is anything all right?’

 I had heard he liked to have a bit of a laugh at his own expense and didn’t take himself too seriously.
-Here I was referring to the stereotype that Jewish people complain a lot.
+Here I was referring to the stereotype that Jewish people gripe a lot.

 ‘Young man, I assure you everything is fine.
 The victuals have been cooked well.
 My seat is comfy and the temperature’s perfect.’